 Also, consumers can bring items to local drop-off locations where the equipment is either refurbished or recycled.
 Fees may apply for certain items (computer monitors, televisions, office copiers, etc.) to offset the labor and disposal costs for properly managing end-of-life electronics.

-Saint Louis County is a partner of e-cycle St. Louis...
-This regional partnership registered numerous facilities in the area as official collection sites for e-cycle St. Louis where the equipment is either refurbished or recycled.
+This regional partnership registered numerous facilities in the area for official collection dates for e-cycle Missouri where the equipment is either refurbished or recycled.
 Fees may apply for certain items (computer monitors, televisions, office copiers, etc.) to offset the labor and disposal costs for properly managing end-of-life electronics.
-Click here to find a location near you.
+Contact a local recycler for more proper waste management options and regulatory requirements.

 Please know that while it is undesirable, electronic waste generated at a residence is exempt from hazardous waste regulation, and can be discarded in your bulky waste pick-up.